The Virtru integration with AODocs adds a security layer with scalable and customizable encryption of the files stored in AODocs libraries.

 Note: Depending on the configuration of your library, you may need to select the document class name, a template without an attachment or Blank.

-3. In the Choose a file pop-up, select Upload using Virtru.
+3. In the Choose a file dialog, select Upload using Virtru.

 Learn more: Install and activate Virtru in AODocs.